hpcc-systems/DataMgmt/README.md

 <a name="genindex_newsubkeypath"></a>
 `NewSubkeyPath(STRING indexStorePath) := FUNCTION`

-Construct a path for a new index for the index store.
-Note that the returned value will have time-oriented components in it, therefore callers should probably mark the returned value as INDEPENDENT if name will be used more than once (say, creating the index via BUILD and then calling WriteIndexFile() here to store it) to avoid a recomputation of the name.
+Construct a path for a new subkey for the index store.
+Note that the returned value will have time-oriented components in it, therefore callers should probably mark the returned value as INDEPENDENT if name will be used more than once (say, creating the index via BUILD and then calling WriteSubkey() to store it) to avoid a recomputation of the name.

 Because some versions of HPCC have had difficulty dealing with same-named index files being repeatedly inserted and removed from a Roxie query, it is highly